kylieharyono/Statistics-STAT2011/README.md

-# Title: The project name.
+# Statistics & Probability Theorem

 ## Description:

-A brief overview of the project, its purpose, and what it does.
+This project was done as part of the final assignment for a course.
+This was purely included in this portfolio to showcase my familiarity with RStudio and core statistics theories.

 ## Techniques & Tools

-## Contributions:

-This repository contains results of a group project.
-There are three main parts to this project:
-- Data Cleaning: Individual work.
-- Data Visualisation: Individual work.
-- Final Product Notebook: This was a combination of individual work and group work, which was mainly authored by Dean Li, and contributed by Yiping Su and Harshil Sindhi.
+This project was done on RStudio, witht eh report being done on Microsoft Word.
+This assignment covers core statistics theories, including Monte Carlo simulations and the Central Limit Theorem.

 ## Acknowledgments:

-The group work was initially done by Andy Chen, Dean Li, Harshil Sindhi, Samuel Tsui, and Kylie Haryono as part of the DATA3406 (Data with Human-in-the-Loop Analysis) course by University of Sydney.
-This repository was then modified by Kylie Haryono.
+This was initially done as an individual assignment for the STAT2011 (Probability and Estimation Theory) course by University of Sydney.
+This was then modified by Kylie Haryono.